SamCommit/AlgoTradingAssessment/README.md

 ## Overview

-This ojective of this first part of the assessment was to implemented the basic framework for an LOB.
+This objective of this first part of the assessment was to implemented the basic framework for an LOB.
 The basic functions include the ability add, delete and modify orders, as well as creating the underlying framework (the models) for the order book.
 Each order has a priority based on its timestamp of creation.
 Orders are placed in a FIFO (First-In, First-Out) queue.
 A key specification that was met in the modify order function is that the priority of each order should be reset to lowest priority if an order is modified.
 The orderbook was implemented with efficiency in mind, ensuring the functions are performed optimally.

-To run the demontration code, compile the project and run the *src/com/orderbook/Main.java* main method.
+To run the demonstration code, compile the project and run the *src/com/orderbook/Main.java* main method.
 To run only the order book tests, compile and run only the *src\com\orderbook\test\OrderBookTest.java* main method.

 ## a.
 Efficiency Mechanisms